 In Tuscania, LdM students' successful integration with the community and its residents is key.
 Staff and faculty, whose roots run deep into the ancient Tuscania soil, welcome LdM students with open arms, teaching and encouraging them to build relationships in this new and inspiring cultural context.
-Tuscania is located in the Tuscia area, which takes its name from Tusci, Latin for the Etruscans.
-Tuscia, the land of the Etruscans, was a wide area, which included the northern part of Lazio, and the nearby territories of southern Tuscany and western Umbria.
+Loc